chainwayxyz/clementine-cli/docs/deposit.md

 ### How long should I wait before initiating recovery?

-Wait for at least 200 Bitcoin blocks (approximately 33 hours) after your deposit transaction is confirmed.
+If the deposit is processed, then there is nothing to worry about.
+Otherwise, wait for at least 200 Bitcoin blocks (approximately 33 hours) after your deposit transaction is confirmed.
 Monitor the status regularly during this period.

 ### Can I speed up the bridging process?

 The bridging process is automated and controlled by the Clementine protocol entities.
-Users cannot directly speed up the process, but monitoring helps ensuring timely action if recovery becomes necessary.
+While users cannot directly accelerate it, monitoring ensures that any necessary recovery actions can be taken promptly.